Tipplin/Visual.Resource.Library/README.md

 sample: In an Form: BackgroundImage = <Resource>.BigBen;
 <Resource> lightgray come form Resource-Manager,
-NOTE: Resource-Manager must be change Option Internal to public, use you can use the Resources outside this Library.
+NOTE: Resource-Manager must be change Option Internal to public, you can use the Resources outside this Library.